Categories:Columnists Sips Across America

-Wine, Barbeque and Liberty – The All-American Partnership
+Wine, Barbecue and Liberty – The All-American Partnership

 Thoughts About Pairing Wine:

-Pairing wine with barbeque can be tricky.
+Pairing wine with barbecue can be tricky.
 Smoke has to be addressed.
-Oaked wines don't pair well with heavily smoked meat and fowl.
+Oaked wines do not pair well with heavily smoked meat and fowl.
 So stay with something somewhat fruity like a Zinfandel, Chianti, or the ubiquitous Beaujolais.
 For whites, think about a nice Gewurztraminer or a New World Riesling.
-Barbeque is a hot weather ritual and there's no reason that you should not serve a red just slightly cool, near 68 degrees, but still warm enough to have a bouquet yet cool on the palate.
+Barbecue is a hot weather ritual and there is no reason that you should not serve a red just slightly cool, near 68 degrees, but still warm enough to have a bouquet yet cool on the palate.

 Beaujolais is a popular cafe wine in France.
-The higher end ones are perfect for any style of barbeque.
-Light and fruity, Beaujolais loves to be chilled and here are 10 different Beaujolais Crus to pair with any barbeque:
+The higher end ones are perfect for any style of barbecue.
+Light and fruity, Beaujolais loves to be chilled and here are 10 different Beaujolais Crus to pair with any barbecue:

 Eoin Connors, a native of Ireland, is a member of the Court of Master Sommeliers who garnered the Best Young Sommelier in the Caribbean/Atlantic Island region from the Chaine de Rotisseurs.
 He advises “ think pink.
 Barbecued fare is smoky, smothered in rich sauces and loaded with spices, so try a wine that is full of lush fruit to stand up to the challenge.
 Rose should be served chilled.
 They are affordable, versatile and rich in fruit flavors, with no tannins.
 Sparkling Rose, especially from Spain made from Grenache and Mourvedre, has brilliant, up-front currant, cherry fruit and finishes with a dry, crisp, heady flavor, which play off spice and tanginess.”